Southampton-RSG/2015-09-17-southampton/novice/shell/01-filedir.md

 > its jargon.
 The result is as inconsistent as the roolz uv Inglish
 > speling, but we're stuck with it now.

+There are some helpful things to know which can save us some typing:

+* Using the up and down arrow keys allow you to cycle through your previous commands - plus, useful if you forget exactly what you typed earlier!
+* Ctrl-A and Ctrl-E will send the cursor to the start and end of a line respectively; much quicker than using the left/right arrow keys on a long line

+There are others that can also help us --- we'll look at a few later on.

 To understand what a "home directory" is, let's have a look at how the file system as a whole is organized.
 At the top is the **root directory**